 To avoid all that, most software development teams have a business analyst.

-In the absence of a project manager who can effectively communicate with the business team, it is the business analyst who gathers all the (realistic and rational!) business requirements that the product owner wants to see in the software and translates these requirements to a language that the development team can understand.
+In the absence of a project manager who can effectively communicate with the business team, it is the business analyst who gathers all the (realistic and rational!) business requirements that the product owner wants to see in the software and translates these requirements into a language that the development team can understand.
 If they feel that a certain feature or requirement is impractical, they can raise their concerns with the product owner.
 They can also suggest what steps the developers should take to implement certain features described in the requirements specification.
 This is achieved by drawing up relevant documentation, such as wireframes and user personas.